jjasinski66/GettingDataProject/README.md

 1) read the list of 561 variables

-2) name the variables in the dataframe includind the first two columns
+2) name the variables in the dataframe included the first two columns

-3) extract all variables that measure either mean or std
+3) get all variables that measure either mean or std

 4) subset frame to those columns which contain mean or standard deviation measurements

-5) preserve activity and subject columns as well
+5) preserve activity and subject columns

 6) take out the FFT variables , Keep "t" variables